ucsb-cs156/s23/_lectures/lect22.md

 parent: lectures
 ---

+# New CATME survey dropped

+Please complete by midnight Thursday.

 # If your team has submitted team03 (ten of twelve teams)

 Please divide the 75 minutes of class time between